 The accommodations are cozy with newly remodeled private bathrooms.
 Free wireless internet, laundry service upon request, year-round hot water and plenty of heat in the winter time.
 English is a bit limited, but if their son Burak is there, you should have no problems at all.

-Cost of rooms are between $30-40 per person per night, including breakfast in the morning.
-But, if you mention that you read this post at CaptivatingCappadocia.com, you will get an added discount!
+Cost of rooms are around $20-25 per person per night, including breakfast in the morning.

 On a personal note, since 2005 I have been recommending hotels to visiting friends and acquaintances.
 The one hotel that I have mentioned the most has been the Duru in Avanos, and I have never heard anything but expressions of amazement at the panoramic view and great service.